Irrevocable Trust Loans - 3 Reasons Beneficiaries Borrow

 Siblings and beneficiaries of an irrevocable trust often face the challenge of dividing trust-owned real estate assets.
 One sibling may want to sell the property and receive cash while another sibling may want to keep the property.
 If the trust doesn’t have enough assets to evenly split things between the siblings an irrevocable trust loan can help.

-If the trust-owned real estate has sufficient equity, the sibling who wants to keep the property can use an irrevocable trust loan to borrow against the property and use the loan proceeds to buy out the other sibling(s).
+If the trust-owned real estate has sufficient equity, the sibling who wants to keep the property can use an irrevocable trust loan to borrow against the property.
+The loan proceeds from the irrevocable trust loan can then be used to buy out the other sibling(s).
 Irrevocable trust mortgage financing will be required to assist with the distribution of the real estate asset.

 An irrevocable trust loan lender is able to provide the loan directly to the trust with the loan proceeds going directly to the trust’s bank account.
-The funds then can go to the siblings who are being paid off for their interest in the real estate.
+A deed of trust with a note is recorded against the real estate just like a traditional mortgage.
+The funds then be distributed to the siblings who are being paid in exchange for their interest in the real estate.
 Once the siblings have been paid, the title of the property can be transferred from the name of the trust to the name of the sibling who is keeping the property.

-Once the property title is in the name of the sibling, they can then refinance the irrevocable trust loan into a long-term loan from a conventional lender.
+When the property title is transferred into the name of the sibling, they can then refinance the irrevocable trust loan into a long-term loan from a conventional lender.

 A beneficiary may have cash in their personal bank account they could use to pay off their siblings in exchange for sibling’s interest in the real estate.
-This transaction would not qualify for Prop 58 as it would be seen as a sibling to sibling to transfer since cash is being paid by one sibling to another.
-Sibling to sibling transfers do not qualify for Prop 58.
-A “3rd party loan” or Prop 58 loan would be required.
+This transaction would not qualify for Prop 19 as it would be seen as a sibling to sibling to transfer since cash is being paid by one sibling to another.
+Sibling to sibling transfers do not qualify for Prop 19.
+A “3rd party loan” would be required to allow the trust to borrow against its own assets and obtain the necessary liquidity and equalize the distribution of the assets.
 Now that Proposition 19 has passed in California, beneficiaries will need to obtain a Prop 19 loan and comply with the new requirements to avoid a property tax reassessment.

 READ MORE: Understanding Irrevocable Trust Loans